Sperm donation: Uses

 The purpose of sperm donation is to provide pregnancies for women whose male partner is infertile or, more commonly, for women who do not have a male partner.
 The development of fertility medicine such as ICSI has enabled more and more heterosexual couples to produce their own children without the use of third-party gametes which has reduced the demand for sperm donation from this social group.
 However, at the same time, social attitudes and the social/legal framework has changed in that single women and LGBT+ women and couples can more easily have their own biological families and do so with the aid of sperm donation.
-The desire to have a baby is a natural human instinct and increasingly single women and LGBT+ couples form the highest percentage of those using sperm donors in order to have a baby.
+Increasingly, single women and LGBT+ couples form the highest percentage of those using sperm donors in order to have a baby.
+Some fertility centers offering sperm donation do so exclusively for these two groups of women.

 One of the intentions of sperm donation is generally that there should be no direct physical or genital contact between the parties.
-The sexual and physical integrity of both parties is preserved and in this sense the introduction of donor sperm into a woman by artificial means may be seen as satisfying a social rather than a purely medical need.
-A woman who becomes pregnant by a sperm donor will be the recipient of his genetic material but the two may never even meet.
-Artificial insemination, which is the normal method of introducing donor sperm into a woman's body, thus becomes a substitute for sexual intercourse.
-If the woman becomes pregnant, the resulting pregnancy will be no different from one achieved by intercourse, and the sperm donor will be the biological father of her child in the same way as if intimate sexual relations between the donor and the woman had taken place.
+The sexual and physical integrity of both parties is preserved and in this sense the introduction of donor sperm into a female by artificial means may be seen as satisfying a social rather than a purely medical need.
+A female who becomes pregnant by a sperm donor will be the recipient of their genetic material but the two may never even meet.
+Artificial insemination, which is the normal method of introducing donor sperm into a female's body, thus becomes a substitute for sexual intercourse.
+If the female becomes pregnant, the resulting pregnancy will be no different from one achieved by intercourse, and the sperm donor will be the biological father of their child in the same way as if intimate sexual relations between the donor and the recipient had taken place.
+In this context, artificial insemination using donor sperm may also be referred to as 'assisted insemination' since the sperm is provided by a third party and is then transferred to the recipient by means other than bodily contact.